 - 8 cups purified water

 - 2 fresh lilac inflorescences, rinsed

 - In a large glass jar, combine the water, honey, and yeast, and mix until the honey is dissolved.

 - Add the citrus, ginger, and lilac flower; stir to combine.

 - Cover the jar without tightening it, and place the jar on the kitchen countertop or outside in the sun.

-- Stir it at least one time a day with a wooden spoon.
+- Stir it at least once a day with a wooden spoon.

-- After 48 hours, it should be fizzy enough, but leave it longer until it gets the desired fizziness.
+- After 48 hours, it should be fizzy enough, but leave it longer if you want more, until it gets the desired fizziness.

 - Strain and transfer into glass bottles.
 Keep them in the refrigerator.